10up/Engineering-Best-Practices/_includes/markdown/PHP.md

 #### Escape Output

 To escape is to take the data you may already have and help secure it prior to rendering it for the end user.
 Any non-static data outputted to the browser must be escaped.
 WordPress has a number of core functions we can leverage for escaping.
+At 10up, we follow the philosophy of *late escaping*.
+This means we escape things just before output in order to reduce missed escaping and improve code readability.
 Here are some simple examples:

 ```php
 <div>